ros2/rosbag2/docs/design/rosbag2_record_replay_service.md

     Record all service event topics.

+- `--exclude-regex`

+    Rename from `--exclude`.
+Exclude topics and services containing provided regular expression.

 - `--exclude-topics`

-    Rename from `--exclude`.
     List of topics not being recorded.

 - `--exclude-services`

     List of services not being recorded.

-- `-e REGEX, --exclude-regex REGEX`

-    Rename from `-e REGEX, --regex REGEX`.
-Record only topics and services containing provided regular expression.

 The description of the relevant parameter behavior.